Generate Code by Using Embedded Coder Quick Start

 This folder contains the

-rtwtypes.h file, which defines standard data types
+rtwtypes.h file, which defines standard data

-files that can or must be shared between multiple models.
+generated files that can or must be shared between multiple models.

 The code that you generate from a model includes entry-point functions, which you call from your application code.
 For a rate-based model, these functions include an initialization function, an execution function, and, optionally, terminate and reset functions.
 The functions exchange data with your application code through a data interface that you control.